Testing Conditional Independence in Supervised Learning Algorithms

-Because kernel methods do not scale well with sample size, several authors have proposed more efficient alternatives.
+Several authors have proposed alternative tests to avoid the inefficiencies of kernel methods and the binning often required by information theoretic algorithms.
 For instance, \citet{Strobl2017} employ a fast Fourier transform to reduce the complexity of matrix operations.
 Methods have been developed for estimating regularized, nonlinear partial correlations \citep{Ramsey2014,Shah2018}. \citet{Lei2018} and \citet{Rinaldo2019} study the leave-one-covariate-out (LOCO) procedure, in which an algorithm is trained on data with and without the variable of interest.
 The predictive performance of nested models is compared to evaluate the conditional importance of the dropped feature.

 Our proposal is conceptually similar to LOCO, which can in principle be extended to feature subsets of arbitrary dimension.
 The method enjoys some especially nice statistical properties when used in conjunction with sample splitting.
-For instance, Rinaldo et al. derive a central limit theorem for LOCO parameters, while Lei et al. prove finite sample error control using conformal inference.
+For instance, \citet{Rinaldo2019} derive a central limit theorem for LOCO parameters, while \citet{Lei2018} prove finite sample error control using conformal inference.
 However, retraining an algorithm for each CI test is potentially infeasible, especially for complex learners and/or large datasets.
 With knockoffs, we can directly import LOCO's statistical guarantees without any model refitting.